Ethics Committee

 According to MWI-50, the PMRA receives clinical trial applications through the office of the Director General, and the applicant must submit evidence of ethical clearance from either the NHSRC or COMREC.

+Per MWI-34, the guidance in the G-CTARevVacBiol and the G-CTAProcsVacBiol also apply to clinical trials of drugs.
 The G-CTARevVacBiol and the G-CTAProcsVacBiol indicate that upon receipt of a clinical trial application, the PMRA initially screens the application for completeness and assigns a PMRA reference number to the application.
 According to the G-CTARevVacBiol, the result of the screening will be communicated, and the screening form will be forwarded by fax, to the applicant.
 The applicant will forward any outstanding documents to the PMRA.
-The PMRA’s technical staff then reviews the application or may forward it to an expert or evaluator for scientific review.
+The PMRA’s technical staff then reviews the application or may forward it to an expert, or to an evaluator for scientific review.

 The G-CTAProcsVacBiol specifies that the application is evaluated by three (3) PMRA-appointed expert clinical trial reviewers who will provide a written report to the designated registration office, also known as the “Focal Point” division.
 The Focal Point will then collate and present the expert reviews to the PMRA Clinical Trial Review Committee (CTRC).
 The CTRC then reviews all the available documentation and provides a recommendation for approval or rejection.
 The PMRA considers the CTRC’s recommendation and issues a written approval or rejection.